aritradey97/MnistApp/README.md

 Dataset link is given [here](https://www.kaggle.com/yairhadad1/cnn-for-handwritten-alphabets).

 **Applications of this app:**
 This app can be used to improve one's spelling skills and to speed up writing.
-Meanings of commplex words can even be searched through the app.
+Meanings of complex words can even be searched through the app.